TJBrowne/ToDo/README.md

 # react-todo

-Your assignment is to create a to-do list app with react...from scatch!
+Your assignment is to create a to-do list app with React...from scatch!

 ![](to-do.jpg)